top of page

 Mary Cassatt and the Vanishing Mural

-On a bright Chicago morning, Christie Edwards faces a life-altering decision.
+On a cool autumn evening in Chicago, Christie Edwards faces a life-altering decision.
 She is attending an awards ceremony at the 1893 Chicago World's Fair, and she must make a surprising choice.
-In a room full of people, all looking at her, Christie searches for an answer.
+In a room full of people—all staring at her—Christie searches for an answer.
+She knows it will change the course of her life.

-Flashing, brilliant colors catch her eye, and she looks up to see patterns of radiant green, deep red and purple like a ripe plum.
+Later that evening, still struggling to decide what she should do, flashing, brilliant colors catch Christie's eye.
+She looks up to see patterns of radiant green, deep red, and purple like a ripe plum.
 All the colors form a stunning mural by Impressionist artist Mary Cassatt.

-One scene Christie especially notices shows a woman handing down the fruits of knowledge and science to a young girl.
+Christie especially notices one scene.
+It shows a woman handing down the fruits of knowledge and science to a young girl.
 In that moment, she knows what she wants to do about her future.

 A Dangerous Fair

 Christie is one of the young sleuths I'm writing about, along with her friend, Melina Karyotakis.
-In my upcoming book, Mystery Fair, they must try to solve a dangerous mystery taking them to Chicago and the Fair.
-(Look for Mystery Fair a little later this year.)
+In my upcoming book, Mystery Fair, they must try to solve a dangerous mystery taking them to Chicago and the World's Fair.
+(Look for Mystery Fair to become available for pre-order soon.)

-Also known as the World's Columbian Exposition, the Fair has many innovations and "firsts."
-One of them is the Women's Building where Christie is standing on that sunny day.
+Also known as the World's Columbian Exposition, the Fair had many innovations and "firsts."
+One of them was the Woman's Building—the place where Christie views the mural and makes her decision.

-Cassatt had been painting for over 30 years, but was little known in the United States at the time, even though she was born in Pennsylvania in 1844.
+When Mary Cassatt took on the challenge of creating the mural, she had been painting for over 30 years.
+Even though she was born in Pennsylvania in 1844, Mary Cassatt was little known in the United States in the early 1890s.
 As an adult, she had joined the great tide of artists and authors finding their way to France.

 An Ingenious Solution

-Finally, when the doors of the Women's Building officially opened, visitors gazed up at the mural with its brilliant colors.
+Finally, when the doors of the Woman's Building officially opened, visitors gazed up at the mural with its brilliant colors.
 It was called Modern Woman, and some were shocked by the vivid colors; others disapproved of the subjects depicted.
 Viewers seemed to either embrace it with praise or push it away with decisive language.
-It was new, amazing and controversial art.
+It was new, amazing, and controversial art.

 Made up of three panels, Cassatt painted Young Girls Chasing Fame on the left panel.
 For the central panel, the one that has special meaning for Christie, Cassatt pictured Women Plucking the Fruits of Knowledge or Science.
 Young women participate in Arts, Music and Dancing in the right-hand panel.

-The lustrous purple color in her painting reminds me of Lydia, the successful businesswoman of the ancient world.
-Lydia was a merchant of royal purple goods.
+I recently reread the story of Lydia, a successful businesswoman of the ancient world.
+The lustrous purple color in Cassatt's painting reminds me of the story featuring Lydia, a merchant of purple goods, also known as royal purple or Tyrian purple.
 The expensive dye used, one of the most valuable products in antiquity, never faded.
 (See Lydia's story in Acts 16.)

 I can imagine how this applies to knowledge, with Lydia handing down her business acumen and faith, perhaps to her daughters and granddaughters.

-A wise Hebrew king once said, "An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."
-(Proverbs 18:15 ESV)
+A wise Hebrew king once said, "The heart of the discerning acquires knowledge, for the ears of the wise seek it out."
+(Proverbs 18:15 NIV)

-The message for me is how precious knowledge is, and how important it is to learn the truth and apply it for good in a way that doesn't fade, just like Lydia's cloth.
+The message for me is how precious knowledge is, and how important it is to learn the truth and apply it for good in a way that doesn't fade, in the same way as Lydia's cloth.
 That is the feeling I find in looking at these echoes of Mary Cassatt's mural.

 Cassatt featured women dressed in spring-like, comfortable clothes (no corsets!) and the painting mixes classical allusions and other references with a natural feeling of movement and joy.
 The overall message is a hope-filled one of girls delighting in learning and enjoying new opportunities.